Kaproncai/Unmute/README.md

 ### Author

-It was written in FASMD by Tam s Kaproncai aka TomCat/Abaddon.
+It was written in FASMD by Tamás Kaproncai aka TomCat/Abaddon.
 PMODE init code is borrowed from FASMD source by Tomasz Grysztar.

 ### Contact